Murfreesboro, Tennessee: Post-Civil War

-Murfreesboro was first developed as a mainly agricultural community, but by 1853 the area was home to several colleges and academies, gaining the nickname the "Athens of Tennessee".
+Murfreesboro was first developed as a mainly agricultural community, but by 1853, the area was home to several colleges and academies.
 Despite the wartime trauma, the town's growth had begun to recover by the early 1900s, in contrast to other areas of the devastated South.

 In 1911, the state legislature created Middle Tennessee State Normal School, a two-year institute to train teachers.
 It soon merged with the Tennessee College for Women.
-In 1925 the Normal School was expanded to a full, four-year curriculum and college.
-With additional expansion of programs and addition of graduate departments, in 1965 it became Middle Tennessee State University.
+In 1925, the normal school was expanded to a full, four-year curriculum and college.
+With additional expansion of programs and addition of graduate departments in 1965, it became Middle Tennessee State University.
 MTSU now has the largest undergraduate enrollment in the state, including many international students.

 World War II was an impetus for industrial development, and Murfreesboro diversified into industry, manufacturing, and education.
 Growth has been steady since that time, creating a stable economy.

 Since the last decade of the 20th century, Murfreesboro has enjoyed substantial residential and commercial growth, with its population increasing 123.9% between 1990 and 2010, from 44,922 to 108,755.
-The city has been a destination for many refugee immigrants who have left areas affected by warfare; since 1990 numerous people from Somalia and Kurds from Iraq have settled there.
+The city has been a destination for many refugee immigrants who have left areas affected by warfare; since 1990, numerous people from Somalia and Kurds from Iraq have settled there.
 The city has also attracted numerous international students to the university.